M Idioms

 make a run for it

-- dash for safety, make a quick escape
+- to dash for safety, to make a quick escape

-I made a run for it as soon as the class finished.
+I made a run for it when the class finished.

 make a scene